T

 Insider tips

-• Utilize Barcelona's efficient public transport (metro and buses) to save time and energy.
+• Utilize Barcelona's efficient public transport (metro and buses) with a T-casual travel card for cost savings.

-• Learn a few basic Catalan or Spanish phrases; while English is common in tourist areas, locals appreciate the effort.
+• Learn a few basic Catalan or Spanish phrases; locals appreciate the effort.

 Packing highlights